Deer Lake, Minnesota, USA

 - Smallmouth Bass

-Deer Lake MN Statistics & Helpful Links
+Deer Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed